guillemalomar/DronesServer/README.md

 ### First of all

+- Installation

-- I recommend creating a virtualenv for this project.
+I recommend creating a virtualenv for this project.
 After creating it and activating it, you should run:
 ```
+~/DronesAPI$ virtualenv -p python3 venv
+~/DronesAPI$ source venv/bin/activate
 ~/DronesAPI$ pip install -r requirements.txt
 ```
 Now all pip packages needed have been installed.

+- Credentials

 To be able to create admin users, a user must have a secret key which can be specified in the _creds.py_ file.
 This file can be created from the _creds_dummy.py_ file with your own key.